 "COLD WEATHER FISHING"

-We have had enough of our past winters, some have not been the coldest winter or maybe not that much snow here, but lots of wind, a couple warm ups then back to freezing temperatures followed by little snow and another nice warm up with lots of rain than with freezing rain and back to cold again.
+We have had enough of our winters, some winters have not been the coldest winter or maybe not that much snow here, but lots of wind, a couple warm ups then back to freezing temperatures followed by snow and another nice warm up with rain than with freezing rain and back to cold again.
 Much of these changing conditions have been uncomfortable for most of us, but fish are still in the lakes and maybe not as uncomfortable as we are.
 Fish will spend much of the winter in deeper water and still eating to make it through winter.
 Being cold blooded, they will slow down during cold water periods which means a slower presentation is essential.

 We are blessed with several winter fishing opportunities in Illinois with all the great lakes in southern Illinois, the power plant lakes, all the rivers for those mild days and a chance to Ice fish in northern half of the state.
 Later in February or next month finding shore areas to fish or fishing off docks can be a good option and is better than not fishing.
 For Central Illinois, we are fortunate to have Powerton Lake that remains open for most of the winter for shore fishing and reopens to boat fishing on February 15th along with Clinton and Sangchris Lakes just over an hour away.